790gradml/gradML/intro.md

 To understand "Why", effectively we need to "logically deduce" what we do starting with appropriate goals and axioms.
-The axioms that are relevant are that of Probability.
+The axioms that are relevant are that of **Probability**.
 In particular, to reason about what we do in Machine Learning, we will utilize the language of probability.
 And probability is entirely based on the three key axioms.
 Formally, there is a probability space $\Omega$, events $\mathcal{F}$ in it, and a